scipion-em/scipion-em-ccp4/README.md

-Programs from CCP4 used for model building in electronmicroscopy
+Programs from CCP4 used for model building in electronmicroscopy:

+  * coot
+  * refmac

 TEST:
 ./scipion test ccp4.tests.test_protocol_coot_refmac